Internet-of-People/iop-profile-server/INSTALLATION.md

 ## Run Profile Server

 There are two ways how to run the Profile Server.
-If your system is one of the supported system, on which the build process generated executable files, you simply got to your `$BinDir` and execute:
+If your system is one of the supported system, on which the build process generated executable files, or you were able to download Profile Server binaries, you simply got to your `$BinDir` and execute:

 ```
 ProfileServer